-Since I turned 58 several years ago, I had to re-evaluate my life.
-First my husband of 36 years died after years of poorly controlled diabetes and its devastating physical effects, including mini strokes, a large stroke and finally heart failure.
+After celebrating my 58th birthday several years ago, I had to re-evaluate my life.
+My husband of 36 years died after years of poorly controlled diabetes and its devastating physical effects, including mini strokes, a large stroke and finally heart failure.
 I took care of him as needed through the ebb and flow of his decline.
 He died at the age of 58.

 My life did a 180 degree turn.
 After a year by myself I adopted two cats.
-I had only myself and my cats to focus on.
+Life became a little simpler.
 (Both of my sons were adults and married or in a relationship.)
 In the process I had to evaluate my life and make plans.
 I had to be open minded to new ideas and changes in my lifestyle.

 I had to “woman up.”
-I knew I had family and friends who would give moral support and help me when I needed them.
-I decided to stay at the house we bought 7 years earlier.
-It was just me and my two cats in a three bedroom house with a yard full of trees that I loved.
+I had family and friends who gave moral support and helped me when I needed them.
+I decided to stay in the house we bought 7 years earlier; a three bedroom house with a yard full of trees that I loved.

 I had to trust myself to handle things wisely.
 My husband always took care of the bills and made major decisions.
-He knew how to fix things and how to handle car and mechanical problems better than I did.
-So I left those things to him until he couldn’t do much more than work and rest.
-Now it was up to me.
+He knew how to fix things and how to handle car and mechanical problems.
+So I left those things to him.
+As he began to weaken he couldn’t do much more than work and rest.

-I had to learn how to pay the bills, how to keep up registration on the car, pay taxes, and all the other bills that came with a house.
-I had to maintain the routine upkeep of the car and yard; and hire someone to provide maintenance when something broke after looking the problem up on the internet to see if I could fix it.
+After my husband’s death I had to learn how to pay the bills, how to keep up registration on the car, pay taxes, and all the other bills that came with a house.
+I had to maintain the routine upkeep of the car and yard; and hire someone to provide maintenance when something broke.
+I did lookup problems on the internet to see if I could fix them first.
 (Many times YouTube instructional videos were a big help to me.)

-Then a year later I was hit with another complication.
+Then a year later another complication popped up.
 I developed sciatica from two moderately bulging discs in my lower back, to go with the small one in my neck.
+I also had degenerative disc disease.
 My hospital would not allow me to work until the doctor’s physical restrictions were lifted.
 I could easily damage my back while caring for heavy patients or just lifting something over 20 pounds.

 My hospital placed me on disability for two years.
 During the two years I received treatment for my back: physical therapy, two cortisone injections, ice, heat, and rest.
 All of this with the hopes that I could go back to the career that I had loved.
 But that was not meant to be.
 So I retired early.

 During those two years I lived in my home thinking I needed to stay there for my family to have a place to get together.
 My home was a half way point between my two sons’ homes.
-Finally I put things into perspective; I sold the house and bought a condominium which was much cheaper with no yard care; as well as lower electric, water and gas bills.
+Finally I put things into perspective and I sold the house and bought a condominium which was much cheaper with no yard care; as well as lower electric and water bills.

 Over time and through trial and error my attitude towards myself changed.
 I realized that I could learn or figure out most of the things that needed to be done.
 I was smarter and more creative than I ever realized.
 I could also adapt well to major life changes (after only an initial panic on a few occasions).
 I actually enjoyed the “challenges” most of the time.

 I learned how to look up computer and car problems to understand at least some of what was going on and what needed to be done to fix it.
-I couldn’t do much to fix the car but I could be knowledgeable enough to ask relatively intelligent questions about fixing the car or computer.
-On the internet there was always a friend who could recommend a solution to a problem or someone who was trustworthy to fix it.
+I couldn’t fix the car but I could be knowledgeable enough to ask relatively intelligent questions about car repairs.
+My brother or a Facebook friend gave me advice when I needed it.

 So these are a few major lessons I learned.